AbeSong/cmc-backend/README.md

 ## Solution notes
 ### Database Design
 A minimalist approach was done for authentication/authorisation covering users, roles and their claims.
-I have made this tradeoff in lieu of time as the standard schema with boilerplate is well covered by ASP.NET Core Identity.
+I have made this tradeoff in lieu of time as the standard schema is boilerplate covered by ASP.NET Core Identity.
-To summarise my design for Web API auth:
+The schema in this design is for Role Based Identity.
 * A User is assigned a single Role.
-* A Role has multiple Claims/Permissions associated
+* A Role can be Admin, PowerUser, User
-* From here, various API Authentication providers can provide this service e.g. one can issue a claims token and Authorisation is persisted on subsequent API call.
+* Roles have associated Permissions, e.g. read, create, update, delete
+* Multiple Permissions are assigned to each Role

 ### Other notes
 * Database First approach with scaffold was used to initialise the models and CRUD controllers